 Students are issued an exterior door key and a room key.
 Residence life staff members provide on-duty coverage in residence halls and routinely check these buildings.
 A propped-open, locked door, should be reported immediately and is a serious violation of the conduct code.
 Visitation hours for various residence halls, as well as other residence life policies, can be found in the Student Handbook.

 Ferrum College has procedures to ensure that maintenance repairs related to safety and security are completed in a timely fashion.
 Repairs such as burned-out light bulbs, missing window screens, or broken locks should be reported to a Residence Life staff member or a College police officer.
 Physical Plant Department staff members are on-call for emergency repairs after normal business hours.
-They can be reached by calling the College Police Department at (540) 365-4444.
+They can be reached by calling the Campus Police Department at (540) 365-4444.

 All visitors must register at the Police Department as a guest and obtain a visitors pass if they plan to stay on campus longer than 24 hours.